rohitvit276/TileCrush/replit.md

-# Splunk Enterprise Deployment Server Ansible Automation
+# Music Mood Mapper Android Application

 ## Overview

-This repository contains Ansible automation for deploying and configuring Splunk Enterprise as a deployment server.
-The system provides complete installation, configuration management, backup restoration, and GitHub integration capabilities with Ansible Tower compatibility.
+This repository contains a complete Android application for the Play Store that detects user mood through selfies and audio, then recommends music from Spotify/YouTube based on the detected mood.
+The app includes comprehensive mood tracking and music history features.

 ## User Preferences